Quick and Easy Steaks

 After an hour, remove the pan from the fridge and allow the steaks to come up to room temperature for about 30 minutes.

 Place the steak on the flattop on top of the melted butter-oil mixture.
 After three minutes or so, flip the steak.
 Allow the other side to cook for a couple of minutes.
 There should be a crust and coloration on the steak.
-Test with finger, tongs or temperature to indicate if it is slightly rare on the verge of becoming medium rare.
+Test with finger, tongs, or temperature to indicate if it is slightly rare or on the verge of becoming medium rare.
 For a ½" thickness, a chuck steak takes about five to six minutes to cook.

-Take the steak off the heat and place on a sheet tray.
+Take the steak off the heat and place it on a sheet tray.
 Season both sides with salt and black pepper to taste.
 Cover with aluminum foil and allow the steak to rest for about five to ten minutes before serving.
 Make sure to cut against the grain.
 Enjoy!

 Similar Posts